How long does the restoration process take?

 - Are Historic Window Energy Efficient?
 (2017).
 By Scott Sidler CRC

 All broken glass is replaced during the restoration process with new ⅛” annealed glass unless requested otherwise.
 If we break any antique glass during our work (and it does happen) it is replaced with the type of glass that was broken (ie. antique for antique, tempered for tempered).
 There are glass upgrade options for safety, noise, and efficiency available.
 If you’d like to discuss these options please let your Historic Preservation Advisor know.

 What do you build your historic replicas windows from?

 We use a virtually rot proof wood called Accoya.
 This wood carries a 50-yr. warranty against rot or insect damage and is extremely dimensionally stable (it won’t warp, bow, or twist) which makes it a great wood for windows and doors to ensure a consistent fit through the seasons.
 Accoya has no harsh chemicals unlike other treated woods and is grown and harvested sustainably.
 Paints also last longer on Accoya windows due to its stable characteristics.
-Our sash our built with the identical mortise and tenon joinery of historic windows and pegged with only stainless steel fasteners.
+Our sash are built with the identical mortise and tenon joinery of historic windows and pegged with only stainless steel fasteners.